Hach7ko/marvel_amplitude/app/Readme.md

-# <%%=displayName%>
+# MARVEL x AMPLITUDE

 ## Presentation

-This boilerplate is use for create a new HTML5 application, with many interesting stuff inside
+This project has been create for a test using the Marvel API.

 ### Requirements